Philippine Registry of Cultural Property: Establishment

-This registry was established by the National Cultural Heritage Act of 2009 (Republic Act No. 10066) Section 14 which says "All cultural property of the country deemed important to cultural heritage shall be registered in the Philippine Registry of Cultural Property."
+This registry was established by the National Cultural Heritage Act of 2009 (Republic Act No. 10066) Section 14 which says "All cultural properties of the country deemed important to cultural heritage shall be registered in the Philippine Registry of Cultural Property."

 Implementation

 The National Commission for Culture and the Arts is mandated to establish and maintain the registry, through the appropriate cultural agencies and local government units, within three years from the effectivity of the act.
 As stated in Section 14 of said legislation, the guidelines in the registration of cultural property are as follows:

 Issue on ownership

 It was clarified that by its enactment, Republic Act No. 10066 does not transfer ownership of the properties, identified as part of the Philippines' cultural heritage, to the state.

 Contents

 The highest cultural properties under the PRECUP are UNESCO inscriptions, followed by National Cultural Treasures and Important Cultural Properties.
 In resolution 2017-330 released on December 19, 2017, entitled "Guidelines governing PRECUP", the properties that can be included in the PRECUP are as follow: